jnschurig/ghosttysync.nvim/README.md

 A Neovim plugin that automatically synchronizes Ghostty terminal themes with Neovim colorschemes.

-Adapted from the [material.nvim](https://github.com/marko-cerovac/material.nvim) color theme.

-Many thanks to Marko Cerovac who is the original author of material.nvim and whose code is the foundation of this work.
+Adapted from material.nvim by Marko Cerovac, whose work is the foundation of this plugin.

 This colorscheme plugin is designed to be an out-of-the-box solution which adapts your existing theme from the Ghostty terminal emulator and applies it to nvim.
 As such, this project adopts